wp-plugins/ad-inserter/readme.txt

 4. Save settings.

-= How can I replace deprecated widgets with a new one? =
+= How can I replace deprecated widgets with the new one? =

 0. This is needed ONLY if you have used widgets with Ad Inserter version 1.4.1 or older
 1. Locate all code blocks that are configured as widgets.
-2. Locate all widget positions where you have the old Ad Inserter widgets.
+2. Locate all widget positions (sidebars) where you have the old Ad Inserter widgets (warning message should list them).
 3. Drag new "Ad Inserter" widget to the position where there is the old, deprecated widget.
 4. Select code block for this widget to be the same as it is for the old one.
 5. Drag the old, deprecated widget to the left to remove it.